Looking for that perfect Christmas gift for mom or grandma? How about pet insurance for her favorite furry friend.

 Before selecting a pet insurance provider you should consider the following:

 •Coverage.
 What procedures and services does the plan cover?
-Is there flexibility in selecting the plan that meets your needs?
+Is their flexibility in selecting the plan that meets your needs?
 What services are excluded?

 •Customer Service.
 Will someone answer the phone if you call in an emergency?
 When is the company open for assistance?

 •Insurance Premiums.
 How much will your premium be for the pet insurance that best meets your needs?

 So before you find yourself in an emergency situation, why not do some research and figure out if pet insurance is right for your family.
 To read reviews, compare rates and coverage, and get free quotes, click here.